Staphylococcus/brain-from-brane/docs/05-competitive-dynamics/5a-mechanisms-competition/5a5-resilience-adaptability.md

 ---

-Information systems that possess inherent mechanisms for [adaptation](../../glossary/A.md#adaptation), learning, or self-correction may exhibit greater long-term competitive resilience.
+Resilience through adaptability represents the long-term competitive strategy where information systems develop mechanisms for [adaptation](../../glossary/A.md#adaptation), learning, or self-correction to maintain relevance over time.
 For instance, scientific methodologies, with their emphasis on falsifiability and revision based on new evidence, allow scientific theories to evolve and maintain explanatory power.
 Open-source software development models, as information systems for producing other information systems, thrive on iterative improvement and community-driven adaptation.

 Resilient systems develop **adaptive repeaters** (transmission mechanisms that can modify themselves), **strategic jitter** (intentional variation that enables learning), and **flexible anchors** (stabilizing mechanisms that can evolve without losing core identity).
 Viable information systems exist in a precarious **Goldilocks zone** between maladaptive rigidity (where strong self-reinforcement creates resistance to beneficial change) and disintegration (where excessive adaptation erodes core identity and coherence).
 The most resilient systems balance these opposing forces through controlled evolution.